-Internships can be useful for students’ understanding of ideas they have learned in Sociology classes and in shaping career interests.
+Internships can be useful for strengthening students’ understanding of ideas they have learned in Sociology classes and in shaping their career interests.
 The Internship Program in Sociology is offered in fall, spring, and summer.
 It allows students to obtain an internship that fits their interests and receive class credit for it.
 Previous students have worked with a number of organizations.
-In this overview, you can find out the following:

 Finding an Internship

-Students find their own internships, and you can do this however you want.
+Students find their own internships and there are resources on campus to help you do this.
 Usually the internship is with an organization, agency, or business.

-- Local Sustainability —For an internship in local sustainability, please contact Dr. Phoebe C. Godfrey.
-Internships include options of working in farm, learning about alternative healthcare, and / or engaging in social justice / humanitarian work.
+- Local Sustainability – For an internship in local sustainability, please contact Dr. Phoebe Godfrey.
+Internships options include working on a farm, learning about alternative healthcare, and engaging in social justice / humanitarian work.

 - Want to see more?
 Click here.

 Professor Purkayastha and Professor Godfrey oversee Sociology Internship credits for Fall 2018.
 Please contact them to sign up for the internship classes and to obtain permission numbers.
 To sign up for the internship class, you actually enroll in two courses: